Baltic states: Soviet and German occupations, 1940–1991

 The Soviet occupation of the Baltic countries was interrupted by Nazi German invasion of the region in 1941.
 Initially, many Estonians, Latvians, and Lithuanians considered the German army as liberators, while having hoped for the restoration of each of the three countries' independence, but instead the Nazi German invaders established a civil administration, known as the Reichskommissariat Ostland.
 During the occupation the Nazi authorities carried out ghettoisations and mass killings of the Jewish populations in Lithuania and Latvia.
 Over 190,000 Lithuanian Jews, nearly 95% of Lithuania's pre-war Jewish community, and 66,000 Latvian Jews were murdered.
 The German occupation lasted until late 1944 (in Courland, until early 1945), when the countries were reoccupied by the Red Army and Soviet rule was re-established, with the passive agreement of the United States and Britain (see Yalta Conference and Potsdam Agreement).

-The forced collectivisation of agriculture began in 1947, and was completed after the mass deportation in March 1949 (see Operation Priboi).
-Private farms were confiscated, and farmers were made to join the collective farms.
-In all three countries, Baltic partisans, known colloquially as the Forest Brothers, Latvian national partisans, and Lithuanian partisans, waged unsuccessful guerrilla warfare against the Soviet occupation for the next eight years in a bid to regain their nations' independence.
+The forced collectivization of agriculture began in 1947, and was completed after the mass deportation in March 1949 (see Operation Priboi).
+Private farms were confiscated, and farmers were forced to join the collective farms.
+In all three countries, partisans, known colloquially as the Forest Brothers, Latvian national partisans, and Lithuanian partisans, waged unsuccessful guerrilla warfare against the Soviet occupation for the next eight years in a bid to regain their nations' independence.
 The armed resistance of the anti-Soviet partisans lasted up to 1953.
-Although the armed resistance was defeated, the population remained anti-Soviet.
+Although the armed resistance was defeated, the majority of the population remained anti-Soviet.

-Lithuania, Latvia and Estonia were considered to be under Soviet occupation by the United States, the United Kingdom, Canada, NATO, and many other countries and international organizations.
+Lithuania, Latvia and Estonia were considered to be under Soviet occupation by the United States, the United Kingdom, Canada, the European Parliament, NATO, and many other countries and international organizations.
 During the Cold War, Lithuania and Latvia maintained legations in Washington DC, while Estonia had a mission in New York City.
 Each was staffed initially by diplomats from the last governments before USSR occupation.

 Restoration of independence

 In the late 1980s, a massive campaign of civil resistance against Soviet rule, known as the Singing revolution, began.
 On 23 August 1989, the Baltic Way, a two-million-strong human chain, stretched for 600 km from Tallinn to Vilnius.
-In the wake of this campaign, Gorbachev's government had privately concluded that the departure of the Baltic republics had become "inevitable".
+In the wake of this campaign, Mikhail Gorbachev's central government in Moscow had privately concluded that the departure of the Baltic republics had become "inevitable".
 This process contributed to the dissolution of the Soviet Union, setting a precedent for the other Soviet republics to secede from the USSR.
 The Soviet Union recognized the independence of three Baltic states on 6 September 1991.
 Troops were withdrawn from the region (starting from Lithuania) from August 1993.
 The last Russian troops were withdrawn from there in August 1994.
 Skrunda-1, the last Russian military radar in the Baltics, officially suspended operations in August 1998.